Back

 1.4.
 Match Confirmation

-A formal match report with all required match data, including timestamps and names of teams and match officials, can be generated in PDF format, so that it can be further distributed outside of the system and if necessary printed.
+A formal match report with all required match data, including timestamps and names of teams and match officials, can be generated in PDF format.
+Available reports include Start List, Match Report, and Match Summary, which is an aggregated report including selected match forms.

 2. ADVANCED MATCH REPORTS